 A party on a plate.

-Maida Heatter, the “Queen of Cake,” died earlier this year at age 102.
+Maida Heatter, the “Queen of Cake,” died last year at age 102.
 She left a hefty legacy of trustworthy, impressive-yet-unpretentious, and — most importantly — delicious home-baking recipes.
 Maida told every one with her signature voice: a blend of dear friend, witty teacher, and gossipy aunt.

 I made this buttermilk cake for the first time last year, when I offered to make my nephew’s fifth birthday cake — a milestone birthday if there ever was one.
 His main request was “lots of sprinkles.”
 I wanted a vanilla cake that would be sweet but not cloying, moist but with enough structure to hold up in a big size.
 Naturally, I turned to the master.

-You may also enjoy: Soft Italian Sprinkle Cookies and Book Club Pick: Happiness Is Baking
+You may also enjoy: Soft Italian Sprinkle Cookies and How to Make Real Buttercream

 “This is perfectly plain/beautiful/delicious, and is easy to make,” read her headnote, like she was channeling my personal cake check list.